Battery cage: Light manipulation

 To reduce the harmful effects of feather pecking, cannibalism and vent-pecking, hens in battery cages (and other housing systems) are often kept at low light intensities (e.g. less than ten lux).
 Low light intensities may be associated with welfare costs to the hens as they prefer to eat in brightly lit environments and prefer brightly lit areas for active behaviour but dim (less than ten lux) for inactive behaviour.
 Dimming the lights can also cause problems when the intensity is then abruptly increased temporarily to inspect the hens; this has been associated as a risk factor of increased feather pecking and the birds can become frightened resulting in panic-type ("hysteria") reactions which can increase the risk of injury.

 Being indoors, hens in battery cages do not see sunlight.
-Whilst there is no scientific evidence for this being a welfare problem, some animal advocates indicate it is a concern.
+While there is no scientific evidence for this being a welfare problem, some animal advocates indicate it is a concern.
 Furnished cages and some other non-cage indoor systems would also prevent hens seeing natural light throughout their lives.